-The other option is that you make a backup of your Documents, Music, Pictures, Downloads and any other folder where you have kept essential data that you cannot afford to lose.
+Another option is that you make a backup of your Documents, Music, Pictures, Downloads and any other folders where you have kept essential data that you cannot afford to lose.

-When I say backup, it simply means copying these folders to an external USB disk.
+When I say backup, I simply mean copying these folders to an external USB disk.
 In other words, you should have a way to copy the data back to your computer because you’ll be formatting your system.

-I would recommend this option for the desktop users.
+I would recommend this option for desktop users.
 Ubuntu 18.04 is the current long term support release and it will be supported till at least April, 2023.
-You have four long years before you are forced for another upgrade.
+You have four long years before you’ll be forced into another upgrade.

 Pay for extended security maintenance and continue using Ubuntu 14.04

 Ubuntu Advantage program users also have the Extended Security Maintenance (ESM) feature.
-This program provides security updates even after reaching the end of life for a given version.
+This program provides security updates even after a given version reaches end of life.

 This comes at a cost.
 It costs $225 per year per physical node for server users.
 For desktop users, the price is $150 per year.
-You can read the detailed pricing of the Ubuntu Advantage program here.
+You can see detailed pricing for the Ubuntu Advantage program here.

 Still using Ubuntu 14.04?

-If you are still using Ubuntu 14.04, you should start exploring your options as you have less than two months to go.
+If you’re still using Ubuntu 14.04, you should start exploring your options as you have less than two months to go.

-So, what option do you choose here?
-Upgrading to Ubuntu 16.04 or 18.04 or paying for the ESM?
+So which option will you choose here?
+Upgrading to Ubuntu 16.04 or 18.04 or paying for ESM?